Welcome! I am a Ph.D candidate in economics at Rutgers University.

-My area of interest are energy economics, environmental economics, climate change, and development.
+I am an Early Career Researcher in Economics at the University of Edinburgh.
+My area of interest are energy economics, environmental economics, and climate change.

 PhD in Economics, 2023 (Expected)